changetocoding/CSharp-Daniels/LessonXX-SelfStudySkills.md

 <img src="https://user-images.githubusercontent.com/63453969/176162656-34710c9b-dee6-4ec4-9ac9-e28a363ff9da.png" width="400" />
 4. Google search

-Never just copy code.
+**Never just copy code.
 At the very least create a new test project and try it out in there.
 Or a unit test.
-Only when you understand it enough do you use it
+Only when you understand it enough do you use it.**

+## Bugfixing
 <img src="https://i.pinimg.com/originals/36/66/b4/3666b4910d20541fe5805c6cfd613131.jpg" width="400" />

+What to do when you get an error?

+1. Debug to where the error is happening.
+Have a look at the variables: Maybe something is not set up properly
+2. Google that error.
+Copy the full error message (minus the bits that are from your code and search it).
+Normally someone has had the same error